 - Improving the attractiveness of the company on the job market and developing and retaining talent;

 - Contributing to innovation at its suppliers and subcontractors;

 - Building a sustainable environment for society in general.

 BAM’s differentiating capabilities and operating model are being sharpened, with a focus on employee training and development and setting minimum requirements.
 The operating companies are improving their systems, knowledge and expertise for data-driven project selection, tendering and execution.
-At the same time, Group synergies are being leveraged in areas such as business controls, information management, digital construction, strategic sourcing and partnerships, enhancing local entrepreneurship to serve clients.
-The Group has a blueprint target-operating model around strategic enablers and gradually aligns core processes in accordance with these enablers.
+At the same time, Group synergies are being leveraged in areas such as business controls, information management, digital construction, strategic sourcing and partnerships and enhancing local entrepreneurship to serve clients.

 BAM’s unique culture